Dr-Joe-Roberts/weather_bot/README.md

 # weather_bot
-Weather forecast bot for Twitter coded using R
+Weather forecast bot for Twitter coded using R by Joe R